 What Does it Mean to Study Materials Science Engineering?

 The ability to manipulate, understand and innovatively use materials is an important measure of the sophistication of a civilization.
-Entire eras have been named for their most important materials: the Stone Age, the Ice Age, the Bronze Age.
+Entire eras have been named for their most important materials: the Stone Age, the Bronze Age.
 Our lives are enhanced and restricted by our relationship and ability to use materials effectively.

 Career Education in Materials Science Engineering